Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Introduction

 In order to assess whether experimental data provides any evidence for a given proposal (and against quantum theory), it is clearly critical that one {\em not} presume the correctness of quantum theory in the analysis.
 Therefore it is inappropriate to use the quantum formalism to model the experiment.
 A more general formalism is required.
 Furthermore, it would be useful if rather than implementing dedicated experiments for each proposed alternative to quantum theory, one had a technique for directly determining the experimentally viable regions in the landscape of all possible physical theories.
 The framework of generalized probabilistic theories (GPTs) provides the means to meet both of these challenges.

 This framework adopts an operational approach to describing the content of a physical theory.
-It has been developed over the past fifteen years in the field of quantum foundations (see \cite{hardy01,barrett07,chiribella10,chiribella11} in particular, as well as \cite{bengtsson06,hardyfoliable09,dakic09,dariano10,boxworld,masanes11,janotta14,barnum16,sainz17}), continuing a long tradition of such approaches~\cite{mackey1963mathematical,ludwig1954grundlagen,ludwig1983problem, kraus1983states}.
+It has been developed over the past fifteen years in the field of quantum foundations (see \cite{hardy01,barrett07,chiribella10,chiribella11}, as well as \cite{bengtsson06,hardyfoliable09,dakic09,dariano10,boxworld,masanes11,janotta14,barnum16,sainz17}), continuing a long tradition of such approaches~\cite{mackey1963mathematical,ludwig1954grundlagen,ludwig1983problem, kraus1983states}.
 It is {\em operational} because it takes the content of a physical theory to be merely what it predicts for the probabilities of outcomes of measurements in an experiment.

-The GPT framework makes only very weak assumptions (which are arguably unavoidable if an operationalist's conception of an experiment is to be meaningful).
+The GPT framework makes only very weak assumptions which are arguably unavoidable if an operationalist's conception of an experiment is to be meaningful.
 One is that experiments have a modular form, such that one part of an experiment can be varied independently of another, such as preparations and measurements for instance; another is that it is possible to repeat a given experimental configuration in such a way that it constitutes an i.i.d. source of statistical data.
 Beyond this, however, it is completely general.
-It has been used extensively to provide a common language for describing and comparing abstract quantum theory, classical probability theory, and many foils to these, such as quantum theory over the real or quaternionic fields\cite{barnum2016composites}, theories with higher-order interference\cite{barnum2014higher,dakic14,Lee2017}, Boxworld~\cite{barrett07,boxworld}, or Almost Quantum Theory~\cite{sainz17}.
+It has been used extensively to provide a common language for describing and comparing abstract quantum theory, classical probability theory, and many foils to these, including quantum theory over the real or quaternionic fields~\cite{barnum2016composites}, theories with higher-order interference~\cite{barnum2014higher,dakic14,Lee2017}, and the generalized no-signalling theory (also known as Boxworld)~\cite{barrett07,boxworld}.

-Using this framework, we propose a technique for analyzing experimental data that allows researchers to overcome their implicit quantum bias --- the tendency of viewing all experiments through the lens of quantum concepts and formalism --- and take a theory-neutral perspective on the data.
+Using this framework, we propose a technique for analyzing experimental data that allows researchers to overcome their implicit quantum bias---the tendency of viewing all experiments through the lens of quantum concepts and the quantum formalism---and take a theory-neutral perspective on the data.

-Despite the fact that the GPT formalism is ideally suited to the task, to our knowledge, it has not previously been applied to the analysis of experimental data, (with the exception of Ref.~\cite{mazurek2016experimental}, which applied it to an experimental test of universal noncontextuality and which inspired the present work).
+Despite the fact that the GPT formalism is ideally suited to the task, to our knowledge, it has not previously been applied to the analysis of experimental data (with the exception of Ref.~\cite{mazurek2016experimental}, which applied it to an experimental test of universal noncontextuality and which inspired the present work).